What Is Snap? How To Apply, Eligibility and How Much To Expect

 Allowable Deductions

-Deductions like income limits change yearly.
+Deductions allowed to decrease your income when applying for SNAP, like income limits, change yearly.
 For updated information, visit the USDA’s website.

-• Medical expenses for elderly or disabled household members that are more than $35 for the month (if they are not paid by insurance or someone else).
+• Medical expenses of more than $35 a month for elderly or household members with a disability not paid by insurance or someone else

 Employment Requirements

-• Participate in their state’s employment and training programs.
+• Participate in state employment and training programs

-Additional programs are available should you find yourself unemployed and in debt.
+There are additional programs for those who are unemployed and in debt.

 Special Rules for Elderly or Disabled